rley12/PromptEngFAU/MY-REPORT.md

 # Results
+The output can be seen in Output.md file.
 * Scores:

 | num_ctx \ num_predict | 1000  | 10000 | 50000 | 100000 |
 |----------------------|-------|-------|-------|--------|
 | 1000                | 7     | 6.5   | 9     | 8.5    |